AlphaRalph/IoTSensorBase/README.md

 <!-- discussion -->
 ## Discussion

-What did we discuss about before the project started.
+What did we <a href="docs/DISCUSSION.md">discuss</a> about before the project started.

-<a href="docs/DISCUSSION.md">Discussions</a> done at project start.

 <!-- Getting Started -->
 ## Getting Started